0xPolygonHermez/zkevm-node/docs/production-setup.md

 After it we need to create a configuration file to provide the configurations to the node, to achieve this create a file called `config.toml` inside of the `hermez` directory with this:

+Remember to:

-> - Remember to replace the database information if you set it differently while setting up the Postgres instance
+- replace the database information if you set it differently while setting up the Postgres instance
-> - Remember to set the Database Host with the Postgres instance IP
+- set the Database Host with the Postgres instance IP
-> - Remember to set the Etherman URL with the JSON RPC URL of the Ethereum node, which is "http://\<Ethereum Node Instance IP>:\<PORT>"
+- set the Etherman URL with the JSON RPC URL of the Ethereum node, which is "http://\<Ethereum Node Instance IP>:\<PORT>"
-> - Remember to set the Etherman Password to allow the node to decrypt the keystore file
+- set the Etherman Password to allow the node to decrypt the keystore file
-> - Remember to set the Prover URI the IP and port of the Prover Instance like this "\<IP>:\<PORT>"
+- set the Prover URI the IP and port of the Prover Instance like this "\<IP>:\<PORT>"

 ```toml
 [Log]